Braves vs. Orioles Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will send Spencer Strider (4-0) to the mound for his seventh start this season.
+- Bryce Elder (3-0) will take to the mound for the Braves and make his seventh start of the season.

+- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

+- Elder has pitched five or more innings in six straight games and will look to extend that streak.

 |Opponent